jackneng/Happy-Hour-Menu/README.md

 Install Python3, Pip3 and NPM

 ### Installing
-For this project, the following framework are needed
+For this project, the following frameworks are needed
 * django
 * djangorestframework
 * django-rest-knox